-Whether you want a lot close to area highways or prefer a wooded property far from the neighbors, choosing your own lot is one of the many benefits of building a custom home.
-Unlike other areas of the country that have become overbuilt, coastal New Hampshire still offers ample land for home building.
+Whether you want a lot close to area highways to ease your commute or prefer a wooded property far from the neighbors, choosing your own lot is one of the many benefits of building a beautiful custom home.
+Unlike other areas of the country that have become overbuilt, coastal New Hampshire, Maine, and Massachusetts still offers ample land for home building.

-How Much Will I Spend for Land for My New Home?
+How Much Will I Spend on Land for My New Home?

-According to Zippia, $19,840 is the average cost for an acre of land in New Hampshire.
-Of course, the price you’ll pay will depend on the exact location of the property.
-Obviously, you’ll pay much more for a prime location with a view of the Atlantic Ocean than you will for an acre of land 30 miles from the coast.
+According to Zippia, $19,840 is the average cost for an acre of land in New Hampshire, one of the highest in the country, but this averages over various different realities of Seacoast New Hampshire real estate.
+You aren't likely to see anything like this price for any kind of lot in the city, but if you buy a large parcel of undeveloped land, your per acre total will likely be near $20,000.
+Of course, the price you’ll pay will depend on the exact location of the property and its features already on or near it.
+You’ll pay much more for a prime location with a view of the Atlantic Ocean with gas and water at the road than you will for an acre of land 30 miles from the coast.

-A quick search of lots currently for sale revealed actual costs in our area.
-For example, $200,000 will get you a .75 acre lot located less than two miles from downtown Durham.
-In Newmarket, a 33-acre lot is currently for sale at $389,000, which works out to a little more than $11,700 per acre.
+A quick search of lots currently for sale revealed actual costs and variability in land values by zip code and location.
+For example, $200,000 will get you a large suburban lot located a few miles from downtown Durham.
+Further out of the way in Newmarket, a 33-acre lot is currently for sale at $389,000, which works out to a little more than $11,700 per acre.

-If you want to build your dream house at the beach, you may need to budget $300,000 or more per acre.
+If you want to build your luxury dream house at the beach, you may need to budget $500-700K for your lot, which will likely be smaller than an acre.
 The closer you are to the water, the more you’ll pay.
 Like everything else, land prices fluctuate.
 The cost of an acre in your desired area may increase or decrease in just a few months.

 Things to Consider When Buying Land